- sumatriptan succinate

 Clinical response begins around 30 minutes following a 100mg oral dose.

 Although the recommended dose of oral sumatriptan is 50mg, migraine attacks vary in severity both within and between patients.
 Doses of 25-100mg have shown greater efficacy than placebo in clinical trials, but 25mg is statistically significantly less effective than 50 and 100mg.

 A number of placebo-controlled clinical studies assessed the safety and efficacy of oral sumatriptan standard tablets in over 650 child and adolescent migraineurs aged 10-17 years.
 These studies failed to demonstrate a statistically significant difference in headache relief at 2 hours between placebo and any sumatriptan dose.
-The undesirable effects profile of oral sumatriptan in adolescents aged 10-17 years was similar to that reported from studies in the adult population.
+The undesirable effects profile of oral sumatriptan in children and adolescents aged 10 - 17 years was similar to that reported from studies in the adult population.

 Following oral administration, sumatriptan is rapidly absorbed, 70% of maximum concentration occurring at 45 minutes.
 After 100mg dose, the maximum plasma concentration is 54ng/ml.
 Mean absolute oral bioavailability is 14% partly due to presystemic metabolism and partly due to incomplete absorption.